 - WILL MY IEP OR 504 PLAN TRANSFER WITH ME TO ESU?

 No. IEPs and 504 Plans are specific to K-12 education.
 However, an IEP or 504 Plan can be used as documentation when registering with SASS.
 At ESU, accommodations appropriate to higher education settings will be provided to ensure you access to all the programs and services of the university.

 - WILL I RECEIVE THE SAME ACCOMMODATIONS I RECEIVED IN HIGH SCHOOL?

 It depends.
 In K-12 education, accommodations are often course modifications (i.e., reducing the number of assignments in a class, changing test format, etc.).
 Course modifications are not provided at the college level.
 Accommodations are provided to ensure equal access to the course content.

 - DOES SASS NOTIFY MY PROFESSOR OF MY ACCOMMODATIONS EACH SEMESTER?

-No. It is the student’s responsibility to take the accommodation letter to each professor at the beginning of the semester for the professor’s signature and to discuss how the accommodations will be implemented in the class.
-If the class is online, it is your responsibility to email the accommodation letter to the professor.
+No. It is the student’s responsibility to share their accommodation memo with each of their professors at the beginning of the semester and discuss how the accommodations will be implemented in the class.

 - DO I HAVE TO DISCLOSE MY DISABILITY TO MY PROFESSORS?